craig8196/the-river-protocol/PROTOCOL.md

 No known perfect solution.
 **TRiP:**
 Fixed by first having known public key that is kept secret for OPEN connection.
+Nature of encryption-by-default should help mitigate.
+Size of OPEN packet is as large as CHALLENGE, so amplification isn't a large issue.
 Additionally we can suppress reject messages for malformed OPEN messages.
 No perfect fix for public servers with unencryped OPEN or known public key.
 Mitigated by limiting OPEN packets.